Nmap, Network Mapper

 Nmap Usage Examples

-Let’s dive into practical examples of using Nmap:
+Let’s dive into practical examples of using Nmap.
+Replace target_ip with the IP address of your target.

-Example 1: A typical Nmap scan with OS and version identification:
+Example 1: A typical Nmap scan with OS and version identification This is a very loud and aggressive scan.

 nmap -A -T4 scanme.nmap.org